kirilllzaitsev/vision_mtl/README.md

 - HS: hard parameter sharing model
 - HS_tuned_loss_weights: hard parameter sharing with pretrained weights and optimized loss scales

-Quaitatively, a single prediction on the validation set of Cityscapes looks like this:
+Qualitatively, a single prediction on the validation set of Cityscapes looks like this:
 ![Cityscapes prediction](assets/cityscapes_sample_preds.png)

 MTAN and pretrained hard parameter sharing model achieved comparable results and consistently outperformed other models.
-MTAN performs best on all the metrics related to semantic segmentation, but shows the worst performance on the depth estimation task.
-This indicates that the default task balancing strategy (loss weights, capacity of task-specific subnetworks) is suboptimal for this model.
-Hard parameter sharing models perform better than the soft parameter sharing model in terms of all the metrics.
+MTAN performs best on all the metrics related to semantic segmentation but shows the worst performance on the depth estimation task.
+This indicates that the default task-balancing strategy (loss weights, capacity of task-specific subnetworks) is suboptimal for this model.
+Hard parameter sharing models perform better than the soft parameter sharing model regarding all metrics.
 The tuned hard parameter sharing model performs better on depth estimation (and segmentation) than a vanilla one, although the optimization objective included only accuracy on the segmentation task.

 Aggregated metrics obtained on the validation set of `NYUv2`: